jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

     mvn archetype:generate -Dfilter=org.alfresco:
     ```

  3. Maven will do some work and eventually ask you to choose an "archetype".
 You're basically selecting from a library of template projects.
-There are six available:
+There are several available:

         1: remote -> org.alfresco.maven.archetype:activiti-jar-archetype
         2: remote -> org.alfresco.maven.archetype:alfresco-allinone-archetype